 There are a number of instances where a conflict of interest may arise during the course of banking or financial business activities.
-Typically, a conflict is considered to exist in a situation where the interest of a client is adversely affected.
+Typically, a conflict is considered to exist in a situation where the interest of a client, including its sustainability preferences, is adversely affected.
 The three main categories of potential conflicts involve:

-- i) Those arising between a customer and another client; - ii) The Bank (or the Group to which it belongs) and its clients; - iii) The Bank's employees and the Bank itself or the interests of its clients.
+- i.
+Those arising between a customer and another client; - ii.
+The Bank (or the Group to which it belongs) and its clients: - iii.
+The Bank's employees and the Bank itself or the interests of its clients.